 Phase III Deadline: June 2017

-Live Pitch Event/Announcement of Winner: June 20, 2017 at HxRefactored in Cambridge, MA
+Live Pitch Event and Announcement of Winner: June 20, 2017

 The challenge evaluation will be done in three phases.
 Phase I will consist of the review of creative concepts.
 The top 5 teams from the first phase will move to Phase II.
 Phase II will consist of mentoring from industry experts and the development of functioning prototypes.
 3 Finalists will move on to the Phase III live pitch event.
 A grand winner and 2nd place prize will be awarded at the live pitch event.